-Get a daily burst of global illumination from The Economist’s worldwide network of correspondents as they dig past the headlines to get to the stories beneath—and to stories that aren’t making headlines, but should be.
-Published daily, our reporters provide a unique perspective on an expansive range of geopolitical issues and events shaping the world. more
+Get a daily burst of illumination from The Economist’s worldwide network of correspondents.
+Our reporters dig past the headlines to get to the stories beneath—and to stories that aren’t making headlines, but should be.
+A unique perspective on the issues and events shaping your world. more

 Listen to the audio and view podcast download numbers, contact information, listener demographics and more to help you make better decisions about which podcasts to sponsor or be a guest on.